 Healthy Lifestyle plays a key role in managing anxiety.
 Consider it as a foundation, you can still use therapy or meditation if needed, but a healthy lifestyle supports everything you do.
 Lack of sleep, an unbalanced diet, and excessive alcohol and caffeine consumption can increase anxiety.
 So, establish a consistent sleep schedule and avoid mobile or TV screens before bed.

-In addition, a balanced diet supports brain function, so drink plenty of water, limit sugar and caffeine, and avoid alcohol.
-The research has shown that individuals who maintain a consistent sleep schedule and consume a diet rich in fruits, vegetables, whole grains, and lean proteins are less likely to experience anxiety
+In addition, a balanced diet supports brain function, so drink enough water, minimize the use of sugar and caffeine, and avoid alcohol.
+The research has shown that individuals who maintain a consistent sleep schedule and consume a diet rich in fruits, vegetables, whole grains, and lean proteins are less likely to experience anxiety.

 6. Talk It Out